skillrepos/cursor/labs.md

 <br><br>

 7. After it gets the answers to the questions, Cursor will provide a detailed plan with a set of "todos".
 It will probably open up a file with the detailed plan automatically, but if not, you can click on the "Read detailed plan" link to open it up.
+You can also watch the plan progress in the **Agents panel** you opened earlier.

 ![Detailed plan](./images/cursor16.png?raw=true "Detailed plan")